julien01A/wPip_cid_island/README.md

 seqkit grep -f FBF16085_cif_IDs.txt FBF16085_no_culpip_polished_Illumina_10kb.fastq | seqkit fq2fa > FBF16085_cif_reads.fasta
 ```

-## 3. Annotation of Nanopore polished reads, identification of *cid* variants and assembly of partial prophage contigs
+## 3. Annotation of Nanopore corrected reads, identification of *cid* variants and assembly of partial prophage contigs

-The longest Nanopore polished reads containing *cif* genes were annotated using manual BLASTn (megablast program) against the *w*Pip Pel reference genome (accession number: `AM999887.1`).
+The longest Nanopore corrected reads containing *cif* genes were annotated using manual BLASTn (megablast program) against the *w*Pip Pel reference genome (accession number: `AM999887.1`).
 This genome was already annotated with the `NCBI Prokaryotic Genome Annotation Pipeline v6.9`, so the correspondign matches could be attributed to predictive genes.
 A match was considered positive if the nucleotide identity with *w*Pip Pel was above 75%.
 For genes with undetermined functions in *w*Pip Pel, we replace by the new predicted functions by Bordenstein and Bordenstein of the corresponding genes (<https://doi.org/10.1371/journal.pgen.1010227>).
 For transposases, we conducted BLAST searches against `ISfinder` to classify them into homolog groups (Siguier et al. 2006, <https://doi.org/10.1093/nar/gkj014>, <https://isfinder.biotoul.fr/blast.php>) and use `HHpred` (Zimmermann et al. 2018, <https://doi.org/10.1016/j.jmb.2017.12.007>, <https://toolkit.tuebingen.mpg.de/tools/hhpred>) with the `SCOPe70 v.2.08`, `Pfam-A v37.0`, `SMART v6.0`, and `COG/KOG v1.0 databases` to characterized the PDDEXK2 tranposase flanking *cidA* genes.
 For the group II intron retrotransposons (maturases), we used Zbase for their identification (Candales et al. 2012, <https://doi.org/10.1093/nar/gkr1043>, <http://webapps2.ucalgary.ca/~groupii/cgi-bin/main/blastusr.php>).

-Nanopore polished reads containing *cid* genes were individually screened against databases of *cidA* and *cidB* variants previously identified and extensively characterized in more than 40 *w*Pip strains collected worldwide (Namias et al., 2023, <https://doi.org/10.1016/j.csbj.2023.07.012>, Namias et al., 2025 <https://doi.org/10.1093/molbev/msaf200>).
+Nanopore corrected reads containing *cid* genes were individually screened against databases of *cidA* and *cidB* variants previously identified and extensively characterized in more than 40 *w*Pip strains collected worldwide (Namias et al., 2023, <https://doi.org/10.1016/j.csbj.2023.07.012>, Namias et al., 2025 <https://doi.org/10.1093/molbev/msaf200>).
 These databases are available in the corresponding GitHub repository under the names `CIDA_FULL_database.fasta` and `CIDB_FULL_database.fasta`.
-For this analysis, each Nanopore polished read was aligned to the *cid* databases using `MAFFT` implemented on `Geneious` (<https://www.geneious.com/>) and manually curated to precisely identify *cid* variants.
+For this analysis, each Nanopore corrected read was aligned to the *cid* databases using `MAFFT` implemented on `Geneious` (<https://www.geneious.com/>) and manually curated to precisely identify *cid* variants.
 For Nanopore polished reads containing *cin* genes, alignments were performed against (*cinA*) and `WP0295.fasta` (*cinB*) to confirm the monomorphy of this gene pair in the *w*Pip strains Tunis, JHB, Slab, Harash, and Mol.

-Nanopore polished reads sharing identical *cidA-cidB* variants or *cinA-cinB* monovariant and exhibiting the same annotated gene composition were aligned together using `MAFFT` (treshold: 99% nucleotide identity) implemented on `UGENE v52.0` (Okonechnikov et al. (2012), <https://doi.org/10.1093/bioinformatics/bts091>, <https://ugene.net/>) to create contigs.
+Nanopore corrected reads sharing identical *cidA-cidB* variants or *cinA-cinB* monovariant and exhibiting the same annotated gene composition were aligned together using `MAFFT` (treshold: 99% nucleotide identity) implemented on `UGENE v52.0` (Okonechnikov et al. (2012), <https://doi.org/10.1093/bioinformatics/bts091>, <https://ugene.net/>) to create contigs.
 The consensus sequences of the final contigs are available on NBCI under accession numbers: `PX571960-PX571970`.

 ## 4. Phylogenies, networks and whole identities of target genes